ankitaBarik54/ankitaBarik54/README.md

 <br/>

-- 🌱 I’m currently learning *PostgresSql, Flask(Adv), Flutter(Adv)*
+- 🌱 I’m currently learning *oops using java*
-- 👨‍💻 All of my projects are available at [https://github.com/Arnab-Sen](https://github.com/ArnabSen1)
+- 👨‍💻 All of my projects are available at [https://github.com/Ankita Barik](https://github.com/ankitaBarik54)
-- 💬 Ask me about *Flutter, Python3, Flask, Dart, SQL, MongoDB, HTML, CSS*
+- 💬 Ask me about *Flutter, Python,java,DBMS, SQL, HTML, CSS*
-- 📫 How to reach me *arnabsen236@gmail.com*
+- 📫 How to reach me *ankitabarik54@gmail.com*
-- 🏆 I have completed my internship at *WebsoftTechs* as a Junior Developer Intern.